zephinzer/devnotes/ghost/deployment/docker/README.md

 # Ghost Deployment for Docker Swarm

 ## Get Started
-Run `./deploy.sh` from this directory
+Run `./deploy.sh` from this directory.